singh1114/pythonprogramming/_posts/2021-09-25-making-a-telegram-bot-using-python.md

 ## Understanding Other Bot Settings

 1. Send `/mybots` command to list your bot, select the desired bot
-2. Click on "**Bot Settings**" and you will see various options.
+2. Click on **Bot Settings** and you will see various options.
-3. Click on "[**Inline Mode**](https://core.telegram.org/bots/inline)".
+3. Click on [**Inline Mode**](https://core.telegram.org/bots/inline).
 If you want the bot to accept inline messages beyond the commands.
 4. Now you can click on **Back to Bot** button and click on **Edit Bot** button.
 Here you can customize your bots like _setting a bot description (what it does, what it is used for etc)_, _setting a bot about_ and _profile picture_.

-**NOTE:** While changing the profile picture, botfather expects you to upload a valid image file.
+{% include note.html description="While changing the profile picture, botfather expects you to upload a valid image file." %}

 ## Limitation of the Bot